Master’s Degree NQF Level | Key Insights & 2026 Guide

 Academic and Professional FocusAims at advancing academic knowledge and preparing for further research or higher-level rolesFocuses on practical skills and specialised knowledge for immediate professional use

-Recognition and Qualification LevelThe NQF Level for Master’s degree is 9, indicating advanced learning and research capabilitiesClassified at lower NQF levels, reflecting shorter and more focused study
+Recognition and Qualification LevelThe NQF Level for a Master’s degree is 9, indicating advanced learning and research capabilitiesClassified at lower NQF levels, reflecting shorter and more focused study

 Understanding Master’s Degree NQF Level in South Africa